gouthampro3/AirSim/docs/build_windows.md

 ## Install Unreal Engine

 1. [Download](https://www.unrealengine.com/download) the Epic Games Launcher.
 While the Unreal Engine is open source and free to download, registration is still required.
-2. Run the Epic Games Launcher, open the `Library` tab on the left pane.
+2. Run the Epic Games Launcher, open the `Unreal Engine` tab on the left pane and then click on the `Library` tab on the top in the `Unreal Engine` tab.
 Click on the `Add Versions` which should show the option to download **Unreal 4.18** as shown below.
 If you have multiple versions of Unreal installed then **make sure 4.18 is set to `current`** by clicking down arrow next to the Launch button for the version.

    **Note**: If you have UE 4.16 or older projects, please see the [upgrade guide](unreal_upgrade.md) to upgrade your projects.